fl101/awardfares-blog/_posts/2024-02-15-eurobonus-discount-feb-2024.md

 sitemap: false
 ---

-SAS EuroBonus launched a new campaign with a 25% points discount on [SAS Go and SAS Plus](https://flysas.com/) Bonus trips from Sweden to
+SAS launched a new campaign for EuroBonus members with a 25% points discount on [SAS Go and SAS Plus](https://flysas.com/)trips to selected destinations in Scandinavia.

 Hurry up, because there's only a few days left to book.
 The offer applies to both one-way and return journeys in SAS Go Bonus and SAS Plus Bonus.
 Children 2-11 years old get 50% of the point price, even on the already discounted price.